 ‘’He who reasons last and tries to do least, does most, in spiritual matters.’’ - Teresa of Avila

-This one should be read before every prayer session, as an collision force with our ever conviction that we are not doing enough.
-The notion itself drives us crazy, because of the center being positioned inside us, like we created this place, and are responsible for it.
+This one should be read before every prayer session, as a collision force with our ever conviction that we are not doing enough.
+The notion itself drives us crazy, because of the center being positioned inside us, like we created this world, and are responsible for it.

 Reasoning is nothing more than forcing the information we are receiving to go through our five senses, and be submitted to them, in an orderly fashion, so that we might feel in control.

 Anything that we are incapable of ‘decoding’ with our limited ‘powers’, is seen as a major cause of anxiety, as it brings a friend, the feeling that we are not the centre of our universe, that we are not supposed to be in absolute control.

 It’s a wonderful release for the ones trapped inside a self-centered reality, and also the most frightening thing to do, it can easily be described as standing on the edge of a pitch dark abyss, with one hand holding onto a rope, and having to let go, and fall, with no promise of what’s next.

 No wonder the way is open for everyone, and yet, so few find it.
 It’s the ultimate test of will, for the most available artifact that ever existed.
 It’s an amazing contrast that bends reality itself, it calls for everyone, rejects no-one, and accepts but one… the one that persists.